Peter Dovbush

 Complex Var.
 Elliptic Equ.
 56, 2011 ‐ Issue 1‐4: Dedicated to Professor Chung‐Chun Yang, 315‐323, (2011) DOI

 Let DD be a convex bounded domain in a complex Banach space.
-A holomorphic function f ⁣:DCf \colon D \rightarrow \mathbf{C} is called a normal function if the family Ff={fφ:φO(Δ,D)}\mathcal{F}_{f}= \{f \circ \varphi : \varphi \in \mathcal{O}(\Delta, D)\} forms a normal family in the sense of Montel (here O(Δ,D)\mathcal{O}(\Delta, D) denotes the set of all holomorphic maps from the complex unit disc into DD).
+A holomorphic function f ⁣:DCf \colon D \rightarrow \mathbb{C} is called a normal function if the family Ff={fφ:φO(Δ,D)}\mathcal{F}_{f}= \{f \circ \varphi : \varphi \in \mathcal{O}(\Delta, D)\} forms a normal family in the sense of Montel (here O(Δ,D)\mathcal{O}(\Delta, D) denotes the set of all holomorphic maps from the complex unit disc into DD).
 Let {xn}\{x_{n}\} be a sequence of points in DD which tends to a boundary point ξD\xi \in \partial D, such that limnf(xn)=l\lim_{n\to \infty}f(x_{n}) = l for some lCl\in \overline{\mathcal{C}}.
 The sufficient conditions on a sequence {xn}\{x_{n}\} of points in DD and a normal holomorphic function ff are given for ff to have the admissible limit value ll, thus extending the result obtained by Bagemihl and Seidel.
 This result is used to draw a new Lindelöf principle in the holomorphic function theory of infinite many variables.
 The results in this article are improvements of earlier results of Čirka, Dovbush, Cima and Krantz.

 On the Lindelöf‐Gehring‐Lohwater theorem